An aerial view of a construction site with a blue check mark.

 Greater capacity, better reliability

-Enwave designed and installed a new state-of-the-art thermal storage facility underneath The Well, consisting of a large temperature-controlled tank.
+Enwave designed and installed a new thermal storage facility underneath The Well, consisting of a large temperature-controlled tank.
 The tank is fed by the DLWC system and has the capacity to hold 2 million gallons (7.6 million liters) of water.
-As a thermal “battery,” the ingenious system can store energy at night during off-peak times, easing strain on the electricity grid and reducing costs.
-The system is efficient, resilient, and, with greater capacity, can now supply low-carbon heating and cooling to an additional 17 million square feet of space.
+As a thermal “battery,” the ingenious system can produce and store hot or cold water at night using low-carbon electricity – easing strain and costs for the grid.
+The system is efficient, resilient, and with greater capacity, can supply lower carbon heating than stand-alone in-building natural gas systems or cooling produced with gas-fired peak electricity.

 A man is working on a pipe in a factory.